 On Sunday morning, Nov.
 9, 1998, in suburban Chantilly, Va., Tom Holster and members of the Washington Baseball Historical Society sponsored a reunion of the 1969 Senators team.
 The star of the event was the ’69 team’s rookie manager, Ted Williams.
 His health weakened by several strokes, the 80-year-old Williams still was able to regale his audience with stories and opinions about baseball and his career.

-Williams made clear his pride in having led the Senators to best record those expansion teams ever had: 86-76.
+Williams made clear his pride in having led the Senators to the best record those expansion teams ever had: 86-76.
 That earned him manager-of-the-year honors.
-He also encouraged the 500 or so locals attending to “keep the faith….
+He also encouraged the 500 or so people attending to “keep the faith….
 I can’t think of a town ahead of Washington as a place for major league baseball.”
-As you’d expect, the crowd was full of people in ‘60s-era Senators caps and jerseys.
+As you’d expect, the crowd was full of folks in ’60s-era Senators caps and jerseys.

 The night before, Williams and nearly two dozen of his former Senators players had gathered to exchange memories of the ’69 season.
 He called his success that season as “the most gratifying moments of my life.”
 With just a bit of exaggeration, he recalled that “every single player on the Washington Senators had the best year they ever had.”